+The critical path of the core is 1.9 nanoseconds, of which 1.1 nanoseconds in the combinatorial logic of the round function.
+This results in a maximum clock frequency of 526MHz and throughput of 22.4 Gbit/s.
 The area needed for having the core running at this frequency is 48 kgate, composed of 19 kgate for the round function, 9 kgate for the I/O buffer and 21 kgate for the state register and control logic.
-The critical path of the combinatorial logic of the round function is only 1.1 ns.